itsdrvgo/xar-os/README.md

 # **XAR OS** - MacOS Clone Built with Next.js

 XAR OS is a stunning and feature-rich MacOS clone created using `Next.js`, a powerful React framework.
-Inspired by the elegant design of macOS, `XAR OS` brings a familiar and user-friendly experience to the web.
+Inspired by the elegant design of MacOS, `XAR OS` brings a familiar and user-friendly experience to the web.
 Enjoy a seamless interface with _smooth animations_, a _responsive layout_, and a range of _macOS-like applications_.

 ### Key Features:

--   Beautifully crafted `macOS-inspired` UI design.
+-   Beautifully crafted `MacOS-inspired` UI design.
 -   `Smooth transitions and animations` for an immersive experience.
 -   `Responsive layout` to adapt across various devices and screen sizes.
--   macOS-like applications, including `Finder (Seeker)`, `Music`, `Calculator`, `Safari`, `Mail`, and more.
+-   MacOS-like applications, including `Finder (Seeker)`, `Music`, `Calculator`, `Safari`, `Mail`, and more.
 -   Built with `Next.js`, ensuring optimal performance and ease of development.

 ### Technologies Used: